ram-ram14/miniature-invention/README.md

 I had trouble updating the display of the board with the players' choices.

+Bug found - when the player's play the game, it displays 'player 1' on one of the boxes.
+As soon as the player makes their move, it displays their marker, but box moves around.

 ### How to use?

 ### Credits & Acknowledgements